Monotonicity of Fitness Landscapes and Mutation Rate Control: Fisher's geometric model of adaptation in Hamming space

-In this section, we consider an abstract problem, in which organisms are viewed as points in some metric space and adaptation as a motion in this space towards some target point (an optimal organism).
-In such formulation, maximisation of biological fitness corresponds to a minimisation of distance to the target, and geometry of the metric space allows us to solve the optimisation problem precisely.
+In this section, we consider an abstract problem, in which organisms are represented as points in some metric space and adaptation as a motion in this space towards some target point (an optimal organism), and fitness is negative distance to target.
+Minimisation of distance to the target is therefore equivalent to maximisation of fitness.
+Geometry of the metric space allows us to solve the optimisation problem precisely.
 These abstract results will be used in the following sections to develop the theory further bringing it closer to biology.